It’s pumpkin season, baby.

 This recipe was inspired by my brownie batter stuffed cookies.
-If you haven’t tried that recipe, check it out!
+If you haven’t tried that recipe, definitely check it out.
 It’s high-protein brownie batter stuffed inside a chocolate chip cookie, and it’s incredible.

-These cookies are gluten-free AND keto-friendly, so they should appeal to almost everyone!
+These cookies are gluten-free, protein-packed, AND keto-friendly, so they should appeal to almost everyone.

 As with all recipes, I know there are going to be substitution questions.
-Here are the main ingredients used, and what substitutions (if any) you can make:
+Here are the main ingredients used, and what substitutions (if any) I recommend making: